-Yes, there have been accidents in the past, but 100’s of balloons fly over Cappadocia every single day.
-The statistics of something going wrong are extremely low.
+Yes, there have been accidents in the past, but 100’s of balloons fly over Cappadocia every single day and the statistics of something going wrong are extremely low.

 The Turkish Government has also set regulations as to how many balloons are allowed to be in the sky at one time, they require GPS to be in each balloon, and even require pilots to speak a certain level of English.
 Companies are also required to test their balloons and log their results regularly.

 Don’t miss out on something because of fear.
 Miss out on it because 24 people floating in small basket, all jockeying to take the same photo sounds miserable.

 Royal and Butterfly Balloons ended up being my top two choices.
-While these companies are not the cheapest in Cappadocia, their stats, safety record and experience justify their price point.
+While these companies are not the cheapest in Cappadocia, their stats, safety record and experience (somewhat) justify their price point.

 (These are not sponsored endorsements).